yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps.md

 In this task, you will edit the web application source code to add Application Insights and update the Docker image used by the deployment.
 Then you will perform a rolling update to demonstrate how to deploy a code change.

-1. First create an Application Insights key for content-web using the Azure Portal
+1. First create an Application Insights key for content-web using the Azure Portal.

-2. Select "+ Create a Resource" and search for "Application Insights" and select "Application Insights"
+2. Select "+ Create a Resource" and search for "Application Insights" and select "Application Insights".

     ![A screenshot of the Azure Portal showing a listing of Application Insights resources from search results.](media/Ex4-Task4.2.png)